Welcome (back?) to the blog, and today we’re talking about some of the most impactful Bullet Journal page ideas – mood trackers!

 I simply LOVE croissants!
 So it just makes sense to me to create this type of mood tracker – make me look at the things I love every day.

-This tracker is a bit too grey for me, but if you wanna add some color – feel free to!
+This tracker is a bit too grey for me, but if you want to add some color – feel free to!
 After all, umbrellas come in tons of different colors!

 How adorable are these little bottles!
 It can be Alice in Wonderland theme or maybe Harry Potter!
 Whatever it is, they look simply magical and can be colored in any color you want.